Mr-blues-bits/Arch-bits/README.md

 # Arch-bits [WIP].
 # Script for dualboot even multiboot.
 Will not touch existing system unless choose to.

+[UPDATES]
+---> SERVICE MODE AND OTHER MINOR ERROR AND FIXES.....

+30 AUGUST, 2023
+ .
+1. Supported deskto env: GNOME, KDE PLASMA, CINNAMON , XFCE, MATE or even continue without installing any.
+ .
+2. Nvidia support added.
+ .
+3. In service mode you can chroot into any existing installation and make changes as desired.
+ .
+4. Automatically detect and mount all btrfs subvolumes for easy chroot aka.
+SERVICE MODE .
+5. User is asked about each and every step in Service mode.

-SUPPORT FOR BTRFS and NVIDIA ADDED.
+---> SUPPORT FOR BTRFS and NVIDIA ADDED.
 19th August, 2023

 ***This script only formats chosen partitions.
 If dual booting do not install grub when asked...***